bbaassssiiee/lunchbox/workshop/lesson-01/README.txt

 # MOTTO: Organize your content.

-# TALK: Give a short intro about the infrastructure you work on.

-# Ansible inventories allow you to work with groups of systems.
+# The Ansible inventory allows you to work with groups of systems.
-# You can use a very simple INI format to declare wich host does what.
+# You can use a very simple INI format to declare what hosts do.

 In the example below there are 2 machines called 'sql' and 'web'.
 The example also has two groups in square brackets.
-In the subdirectory 'inventory' you will find a file that adds more details.
+In this directory you will find a file that adds more details: 'inventory.ini'

 [dbservers]